waderobson/middleware-demo/Using Middleware.md

     print '***Requesting: %s' % options.get('url')
     return options
 ```
-This is a basic example the options are inbound from Munki, we print the requested url and then return the options unchanged.
+This is a basic example.
+The options are inbound from Munki, we print the requested url and then return the options unchanged.

 #### Middleware examples